Skip to main content

 As Senior Lecturer I focus on Corporate Real Estate, Investment Strategy, Asset Management and Real Estate Research modules and ensure the course is linked with industry professionals, ensuring knowledge remains on par with the market, a coherent whole and that students benefit positively.

-I am also embarking on a PhD investigating the evolution of the role of Women within Real Estate, focusing on their Wellbeing and the furthering of their role within the industry.
-I have been part of the Well-being at Work Research Group, and am currently working within the Future of Work Research Group..
+I am also embarking on Research investigating the evolution of the role of Women within Real Estate, focusing on their Wellbeing and the furthering of their role within the industry.
+I have been part of the Well-being at Work Research Group, and am currently working within the Future of Work Research Group.
+I am also a member of the Association of Women in Property (WiP), and select and mentor female students to partake in the WiP annual awards.

 During the 2020 pandemic lockdown I have also had the opportunity of completing the Science of Wellbeing course delivered by Prof. Laurie Santos of Yale University.
-I intend to use some of the researched techniques to help students with new added challenges.
+I utilised some of the well researched tools and techniques to help students with new added challenges.

 I am very passionate about the work environment and the Real Estate Environment.
 I have previously looked into Productivity drivers of knowledge workers in London where a defined timescale and environment and behavioural conditions do influence productivity.
 It was also found that knowledge workers need quiet spaces for concentration and mental wellbeing.
 I am currently focusing again on Wellbeing in the workplace, but this time on women and how both female and male leaders have pivotal as roles in the strife for a more balanced workplace environment and greater gender equity.